Create, Read, Update, Delete

 Modifying the database

-To create, update, or delete records, use the respective operations wrapped in a write transaction:
+It's finally time to modify our collection!
+To create, update, or delete objects, use the respective operations wrapped in a write transaction:

 await isar.writeTxn(() async {